SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy: Method

 \textbf{Reward} The reward function is designed to encourage accurate motion imitation while maintaining physical realism during cooperative manipulation.
 It can be summarized as

-where the first term is an \emph{imitation reward} that penalizes deviations $\Delta$ between simulated states and reference motions.
-Based on inferred contact labels, we divide the human--object distance into three regions: a contact-promotion zone within an adaptive threshold $\sigma$, a neutral buffer zone, and a contact-penalty zone that discourages penetrations.
-Contact zones are defined by the joint-to-mesh distance.
-Distances \(< 0.07\) m fall into the contact zone (label 1, encouraging contact); \(0.07\) m to \(0.2\) m is a buffer zone (label 0, ignored); and \(> 0.2\) m is the penalty zone (label -1, penalizing undesired contact).
-The contact term rewards alignment between simulated contacts $c$ and reference contacts $\hat{c}$, while suppressing undesired contacts.
-In addition, an \emph{energy efficiency} term penalizes high-frequency joint motion and excessive contact forces, encouraging smooth and physically plausible behavior.
-In Eq~\ref{eq: reward}, $\lambda$ and $\omega$ denote groups of hyper-parameters associated with different state components.
-Importantly, we use the same set of hyper-parameters across all objects, motions, and tasks, without task-specific tuning, highlighting the robustness and generality of our method.
+The first term penalizes deviations $\boldsymbol{\Delta}$ between simulated states and reference motions.
+Contact labels are defined by joint-to-mesh distance: distances below $0.07$ m encourage contact, those from $0.07$ m to $0.2$ m are ignored, and those above $0.2$ m penalize undesired contact.
+The contact term aligns simulated contacts $\boldsymbol{c}$ with reference contacts $\hat{\boldsymbol c}$, while the energy-efficiency term suppresses high-frequency joint motion $\boldsymbol{v}=\{\dot{\boldsymbol{p}}, \dot{\boldsymbol{q}}\}$ and excessive contact forces $\boldsymbol{f}$.
+In Eq.~\ref{eq: reward}, $\boldsymbol{\lambda}$ and $\boldsymbol{\omega}$ denote groups of hyper-parameters for different state components.
+For showing our method is generalizable, we use the same hyper-parameters across all objects, motions, and tasks without task-specific tuning.

-\textbf{Policy \& Action} We adopt a straightforward Multi-Layer Perceptron (MLP) to parameterize our policy within the standard actor-critic architecture.
-The network receives the concatenated observation vector $(o_t, o_{t+\Delta t} )$ as defined above and output actions for one agent.
-As the agent we used is a whole-body humanoid with dexterous hands, the actions are defined as $a_t \in \mathbb{R}^{51\times3}$, which are joint PD targets using the exponential map.
-Finally, these actions $a_t$ will be converted into torques applied to agent joints.